aasmpro/truthordare/README.md

 person_1  :  person_2  >>  truth

-    so person_1 ask a question from person_2, so player_2 must answer it.
+    person_1 ask a question from person_2, so player_2 must answer it.

 person_1  :  person_2  >>  bravery